June 16, 2020

 Diagram: Outline of Biomedical Innovation R&D

-Technologies in biomedical innovation unite life sciences, medical sciences, data sciences, and physical sciences and aim to improve the understanding of diseases and how to diagnose and treat them.
+Technologies in biomedical innovations unite life sciences, medical sciences, data sciences, and physical sciences and aim to improve the understanding of diseases and how to diagnose and treat them.

 Some examples of biomedical innovations include: